Use Hashtags to promote Myositis conversations

 Social networking is an effective and fun way to promote Myositis awareness, however, many do not understand how to use – or the importance of – hashtags.

 A hashtag is simply a keyword which starts with a pound sign (#) and is related to the content of your post.
-The ultimate goal is to create a conversation around your topic or keyword.
+The ultimate goal is to create a conversation surrounding your topic or keyword.
 For example, this article talks about hashtags, therefore a hashtag which would focus on the subject of hashtags would look like this: #Hashtags.
+And, when you create that on a social network that allows hashtags, it would create a link to all content with that same tag.

 For optimal performance, a hashtag should be one word.
-If you wish to use a key phrase, just combine the words and remove the spaces, like this: #LoveHashtags or #DachshundPuppies.
-Using both upper and lower case letters is acceptable for hashtag use such as #lovehashtags and #LoveHashtags, which are considered the same, and both will lead to the same topic/conversation list.
+If you wish to use a key phrase, just combine the words and remove the spaces, like this: #MyositisInFocus or #MyositisAwareness.
+Using both upper and lower case letters is acceptable for hashtag use such as #myositisawareness and #MyositisAwareness, which are considered the same, and both will lead to the same topic/conversation list.
 Using two separate words such as #myositis #awareness is not the same as using a key phrase such as #MyositisAwareness.
 The first, #myositis, will provide posts under the keyword “myositis” while the second, #awareness, will provide posts related to the keyword “awareness,” but not specifically Myositis awareness.

 What hashtag should I use?

 When incorporating hashtags into your posts, first determine if a hashtag exists that you can use that will add value to the conversation created around that keyword.
-We have been using #Myositis for some time now, so that hashtag exists, and if your post is about Myositis, you may want to use this as one of your hashtags.
+We have been using several over the years, including #Myositis so that hashtag exists, and if your post is about Myositis, you may want to use this as one of your hashtags.

 Creating your own hashtag